 - Lengthy approval procedures and project interruptions

 Generally, any one of these issues is sufficient to derail a complex project.
 When several occur at the same time, they often amplify each other.
-But this could be avoided: Known issues are also solvable – if everyone puts the interests of the project as a whole ahead of self-interest.
+But this could be avoided.
+Known issues are also solvable – if everyone puts the interests of the project as a whole ahead of self-interest.

-- Define objectives clearly
+- define objectives clearly;

-- Adhere to defined objectives
+- adhere to defined objectives;

-- Establish a professional organization
+- establish a professional organization; and

-- Make quick and clear decisions after appropriate preparation.
+- make quick and clear decisions after appropriate preparation.

-Effective project management with Lean Management
+Effective project management with lean management

 Modern project management is based on the principle of lean processes during every phase of the project.
 The entire process is based on lean management principles, which facilitate continuous improvement throughout the project period.

-- Reduction of waste in all processes
+- reduction of waste in all processes;

-- Perfection of processes
+- perfection of processes.